Go to All Blogs | Endemic Birds Blogs | South Africa Birding Tours | All our birding tours

-Below, courtesy of BirdLife South Africa (BLSA), are comprehensive lists showing all 69 South African avian endemics and near-endemics – along with Global IUCN Red Data statuses of those endemic species that are threatened with extinction (disturbingly, there are a lot of those!).
-This South African endemics list is a subset of the Official Birdlife South Africa country bird list, which is updated annually and can be downloaded from the BLSA link shown above.
-As of 3 May 2021 (this number increases annually with the addition of new rarities pitching up, along with the occasional split), South Africa boasts 865 bird species, or in fact 873 species if Marion Island and Prince Edward Island are included – these sub-Antarctic islands are politically part of South Africa, although they are almost 1000 nautical miles (about 2000 kilometers) from the South African mainland.
+Below, courtesy of BirdLife South Africa (BLSA), are comprehensive lists showing all 70 South African avian endemics and near-endemics – along with Global IUCN Red Data statuses of those endemic species that are threatened with extinction (disturbingly, there are a lot of those!).
+This South African endemics list is a subset of the Official BirdLife South Africa country bird list, which is updated annually and can be downloaded from the BLSA link shown above.
+As of 26 June 2025 (this number usually increases by 3-4 species annually, with the addition of new rarities pitching up, along with the occasional split), South Africa boasts 880 bird species (hopefully we’ll pass the 900 mark within a decade!), or in fact 887 species if Marion Island and Prince Edward Island are included – these sub-Antarctic islands are politically part of South Africa, although they are almost 1000 nautical miles (about 2000 kilometers) from the South African mainland.

 The 18 true endemic birds of South Africa (12 of them threatened with extinction!):